sciencewithsaucee-sudo/ayurvedic-herb-explorer/paper.md

 # Summary

-The 'Ayurvedic Herb Explorer' is an open-source, interactive web application designed to make classical Ayurvedic pharmacology accessible and explorable for modern researchers, students, and practitioners.
-The software provides a clean, responsive, and powerful interface to search, filter, and compare over 700 herbs from the *Amidha Ayurveda Open Herb Database* [@varshney_sparsh_2025_herb_database].
-Users can perform complex queries based on classical properties (Rasa, Guna, Virya, Vipaka, Dosha Karma, and Prabhava), save favorites, and compare herbs side-by-side.
-Built as a standalone JavaScript, HTML, and CSS application, it runs entirely in the browser without requiring any backend or installation, ensuring maximum accessibility and ease of use.
+The *Ayurvedic Herb Explorer* is an open-source, browser-based application that enables interactive exploration of classical Ayurvedic pharmacological data.
+It provides a clean and responsive interface to search, filter, and compare over 700 herbs from the *Amidha Ayurveda Open Herb Database* [@varshney_sparsh_2025_herb_database].
+Users can perform complex queries based on classical properties such as Rasa (taste), Guna (qualities), Virya (potency), Vipaka (post-digestive effect), Dosha Karma (dosha effect), and Prabhava (specific action).

+Built entirely with lightweight JavaScript, HTML, and CSS, the application requires no installation or backend server, making it fully portable and reproducible.
+The tool’s goal is to make Ayurvedic data easily explorable, comparable, and citable for students, educators, and researchers in the field of Dravyaguna (Ayurvedic Pharmacology).

 # Statement of Need

-Classical Ayurvedic knowledge, particularly the properties of medicinal herbs (Dravyaguna), is vast but often siloed within texts or fragmented across proprietary, non-standardized digital formats.
-This creates a significant barrier for computational research, education, and comparative analysis.
-While open-source datasets like the *Amidha Ayurveda Open Herb Database* [@varshney_sparsh_2025_herb_database] have begun to standardize this knowledge, there has been a lack of accessible, citable, and open-source *tools* to interact with this data.
+Classical Ayurvedic knowledge, particularly concerning medicinal herbs (Dravyaguna), is vast but largely distributed across textual sources and non-standardized digital repositories.
+This fragmentation limits reproducibility, data integration, and cross-disciplinary analysis.
+While open-source datasets such as the *Amidha Ayurveda Open Herb Database* [@varshney_sparsh_2025_herb_database] have begun to standardize this knowledge, there has been a lack of accessible, testable, and citable *tools* to interact with these datasets.

+Recent work in **evidence-based and data-driven Ayurveda** emphasizes the need for computationally accessible frameworks that bridge classical Ayurvedic principles with modern scientific methods [@patwardhan2014].
+The *Ayurvedic Herb Explorer* addresses this challenge by serving as a user-friendly interface for querying, filtering, and visualizing Ayurvedic herb data.
+It allows researchers to answer questions such as:

-The 'Ayurvedic Herb Explorer' directly addresses this gap.
-It serves as the primary, user-friendly interface for this dataset, enabling researchers to answer complex questions (e.g., "List all herbs with Tikta (Bitter) Rasa and Sheeta (Cooling) Virya that pacify the Pitta dosha") in seconds.
+> “List all herbs with *Tikta* (Bitter) Rasa and *Sheeta* (Cooling) Virya that pacify the *Pitta* dosha.”

-This software is part of a larger ecosystem of open-source tools for Digital Ayurveda, alongside projects like *Shloka AI* [@varshney_shloka_ai] and *Siddhant Kosha* [@varshney_siddhant_kosha].
-By providing a testable, citable, and extensible tool for exploring herb properties, the 'Ayurvedic Herb Explorer' aims to lower the barrier to entry for digital research in Ayurveda and support a more open, reproducible, and data-driven approach to the field.
+This software is part of the broader *Amidha Ayurveda Open Research Ecosystem*, which includes projects such as *ShlokaAI* [@varshney_shloka_ai] and *Siddhanta Kosha* [@varshney_siddhant_kosha].
+By providing a citable, open-source, and extensible tool for exploring herb properties, *Ayurvedic Herb Explorer* aims to advance the development of reproducible, data-driven research methodologies in Ayurveda.

 # Acknowledgements

-We acknowledge the contributions from the open-source community and the valuable feedback from early users and reviewers which helped improve this software.
+The author acknowledges the open-source community and early users of the *Amidha Ayurveda* platform for valuable feedback and testing support that contributed to improving this software.

 # References